Whistleblower Litigation

 • Pharmaceutical fraud

 Whistleblowers who voluntarily provide original information to assist the SEC in recovering monetary sanctions totaling over $1 million are eligible to receive awards of 10%-30% of the money collected.
-As of May 2021, the SEC has issued awards totaling over $900 million since its inception of the whistleblower program.
+As of November 2023, the SEC has issued awards totaling more than $1.9 billion to 397 individual whistleblowers since the inception of the whistleblower program in 2011.
+In 2023 alone, the SEC awarded nearly $600 million – the highest annual total by dollar value in the Program’s history – to 68 individual whistleblowers, including an award of almost $279 million – the largest in the history of the Program.
 The SEC Whistleblower Program also offers certain protections against employer retaliation.

 • Manipulation of a security’s price or volume